devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ![time machine](https://media.giphy.com/media/kxAX99ncvbPk4/giphy.gif)

-I've been a computer enthusiast since my childhood.
+I have been a computer enthusiast since my childhood.
 I like to play and break computers, explore the unknown realm of the computer world.
-Since then I've been curious how these magic boxes (computers) works.
-But a bummer, all I had is a mediocre desktop with limited and bad internet connection (Internet wasn't that famous those days).
+Since then I have been curious how these magic boxes (computers) works.
+But a bummer, all I had is a mediocre desktop with limited and bad internet connection (internet wasn't that famous those days).
 I started learning how basic components like printers, scanners, modems, etc,. works.
-Also, I broke a lot of things from software (Operating systems by misconfiguration) to hardware in the way of exploration.
+Also, I broke a lot of things from software (operating systems by misconfiguration) to hardware in the way of exploration.
 Thanks to my dad for getting it fixed every time.

 _Nothing interesting here. let us go a little forward in time now._